-Whether you’re writing a journal article, a dissertation, or some other academic essay, strong, concise sentences are the most effective choice for conveying messages to your audience.
-In this third installment about editing for wordiness (i.e., how to reduce word count), we focus on something you may not realize you’ve been doing: using filler words.
+Whether you’re writing a journal article, a research paper, a dissertation, or another kind of academic work, creating strong and concise sentences is important in conveying your message and arguments to your audience.
+In this third installment about editing for wordiness (i.e., how to reduce word count), we focus on something you may not even know you are doing: using too many filler words.
 For example, you should definitely take a close look at this very sentence because there are some things we did here that you probably weren’t aware were problematic!
 By reading this article, we hope you realize how toxic fillers are to your writing.
 So, if you want to draft more powerful sentences, read on!

 If you look at the last sentence of the preceding paragraph, you’ll find us guilty of our category 3 wordiness offense!
 That is, we used many filler words that we should have eliminated.
 (By the way, if you’re wondering what our other categories are, we’ve written about two others so far—nominalizations and prepositions—and we’ll share a few more with you over the next few weeks!)